Life on campus

 - Ensuring on-campus accommodation meets the latest government guidelines

-- A support service if you feel worried or notice that others are not following social distancing rules
+- A support service if you feel worried or for those needing to self isolate

 We will be developing these plans further so please keep an eye out for future updates about what we are doing to make sure you have the best start of your term.